htakemur/SLFbranchesAgedependency/README.md

 The code was written in MATLAB2019a and tested on Ubuntu 14.04 LTS.

 The part of the function has been incorporated from the following GitHub Repository (by Jason Yeatman): https://github.com/jyeatman/lifespan
+The part of the function has been also incorporated from MATLAB file exchange (by Ruggero Bettinardi): https://jp.mathworks.com/matlabcentral/fileexchange/62957-computecohen_d-x1-x2-varargin

 Dependency: MATLAB Statistics and Machine Learning Toolbox.